dc-nrx/SwiftNetworking/README.md

 # SwiftNetworking

 SwiftNetworking is a lightweight, easy-to-use, and powerful networking library for Swift.

-It simplifies the process of making network requests and handling responses.
+It simplifies the process of making network requests and handling responses by adding minimum extra logic to the official networking tools.

 ## Features

 - **Easy-to-use API**: SwiftNetworking provides a simple and intuitive API for making network requests.
 - **Built for Swift**: SwiftNetworking is built specifically for Swift, leveraging Swift's modern features.
+- **Fine-tuned for refactor**: Easily compatible with legacy networking components (see Sample Usage).
 - **Highly customizable**: SwiftNetworking can be customized to suit your needs, allowing for greater flexibility and control.
 - **Light-weight**: The framework is based on 4 protocols, with a few very concise default implementations.